cakephp/docs/en/development/routing.rst

     :param mixed $url: Cake-relative URL, like "/products/edit/92" or "/presidents/elect/4" or a :term:`routing array`
-    :param mixed $full: If (bool) true, the full base URL will be prepended to the result.
-If an array accepts the following keys
+    :param bool|array $options: If (bool) true, the full base URL will be prepended to the result.

-           * escape - used when making urls embedded in html escapes query string '&'
-           * full - if true the full base URL will be prepended.
+        If an array accepts the following keys.
+If used with a named route you can provide a list of query string parameters.

     Generate a URL for the specified action.
 Returns an URL pointing to a combination of controller and action. $url can be:

-    * Empty - the method will find the address to the actual controller/action.
-    * '/' - the method will find the base URL of application.
-    * A combination of controller/action - the method will find the url for it.

-    There are a few 'special' parameters that can change the final URL string that is generated:
+    There are a few 'special' parameters that can change the final URL string that is generated

-    * ``base`` - Set to false to remove the base path from the generated URL.
-      If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'.
-Cake relative URLs are required when using requestAction.
+    * ``_base`` - Set to false to remove the base path from the generated url.
+If your application is not in the root directory, this can be used to generate urls that are 'cake relative'. cake relative urls are required when using requestAction.
-    * ``?`` - Takes an array of query string parameters
+    * ``_scheme`` - Set to create links on different schemes like ``webcal`` or ``ftp``.
+Defaults to the current scheme.
+    * ``_host`` - Set the host to use for the link.
+Defaults to the current host.
-    * ``#`` - Allows you to set URL hash fragments.
+    * ``_port`` - Set the port if you need to create links on non-standard ports.
-    * ``full_base`` - If true the :php:const:`FULL_BASE_URL` constant will
-      be prepended to generated URLs.
+    * ``_full`` - If true the ``FULL_BASE_URL`` constant will be prepended to generated urls.
+    * ``#`` - Allows you to set url hash fragments.
+    * ``ssl`` - Set to true to convert the generated url to https, or false to force http.

 .. php:staticmethod:: mapResources($controller, $options = array())